MicrosoftDocs/dataexplorer-docs/data-explorer/nlog-sink.md

 [!INCLUDE [ingest-nlog-sink1](includes/cross-repo/ingest-nlog-sink1.md)

-In this article you will learn how to ngest data with nLog sink.
+In this article you will learn how to ingest data with nLog sink.

 For a complete list of data connectors, see [Data connectors overview](connector-overview.md).